broadinstitute/2024-09-27-python-intro-lesson/episodes/looping-data-sets.md

 :::::::::::::::::::::::::::::::::::::::::: spoiler

-## Setup instructions if not continuing from Episode 5
+## Setup instructions this session does not include Episode 5

 You'll need to load the library `pandas` and make your google drive accessible:
 ```python